Google Autocomplete: A Complete SEO Guide

 To better control inappropriate Autocomplete predictions, Google launched its feedback tool and uses the data to make improvements consistently.

-For instance, there doesn’t have to be a particular demographic that is being targeted by something that is hateful in nature; and feedback helps get that discovered faster and easier.
+For instance, there doesn’t have to be a particular demographic that is being targeted by something hateful in nature; and feedback helps get that discovered faster and easier.

+Understanding what people are actually searching for is an essential part of your SEO strategy.

+See how you can incorporate Google Autocomplete into your research process.
+You just might be surprised at the specific keywords and search intent it reveals!

 More SEO Resources: